mmick66/CalendarView/README.md

 # Setup

-The calendar is a `UIView` and can be added **either programmatically or via a XIB/Storyboard**.
-If doing the latter, make sure that the Module is selected to be **KDCalendar**.
+The calendar is a `UIView` and can be added either programmatically or via a XIB/Storyboard. **If doing the latter, make sure that the Module is selected to be 'KDCalendar'**.

 ![IB Screenshot](https://github.com/mmick66/CalendarView/blob/master/Assets/Screenshot.png)